livochka/parser_java/README.md

-# Parsing of wikipedia page
+Parsing of wikipedia page
-# Getting the weather using API in input city
+Getting the weather using API in inputed city